RezaSaadatyar/SSVEP-based-EEG-signal-processing/README.md

+**Brain Computer Interfaces (BCI):**<br/>
+The BCI system measures the activity of the central nervous system (CNS) and converts it into artificial output that alters, restores, enhances, supplements, or improves natural CNS output.
+The CNS is then able to interact with its external and internal environments in a different way.

 **Steady State Visual Evoked Potential (SSVEP)**

 SSVEP based BCI system must reflect flickering lights stimulus at different frequencies to the user.
 The best response for these stimulus are obtained for stimulation frequencies between 5 and 20 Hz.
 The response signals of these stimuli can be detected from the scalp.
 SSVEP based BCI systems analyze this signals.